 More of the Same

 Suffice it to say, the Federal Reserve needs an overhaul, not just a change in management.
 The main story surrounding the relationship between the White House and the Fed is independence, but it’s an absurd discussion because the central bank has never been independent.
 Sure, the president can be upset with Powell, but he’s angry for the wrong reasons.
-He should be perturbed by rates being suppressed at historic lows, the printing press running, and the Fed manipulating the economy.We value your comments!
-Please weigh in on our comment section below.
+He should be perturbed by rates being suppressed at historic lows, the printing press running, and the Fed manipulating the economy.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com